Devi Bhagavata Purana: Twelfth Canto

 The last and 12th canto of the Devi-Bhagavatam Consisting of 14 chapters, Its describes the Goddess as the mother of the Vedas, she as the Adya Shakti (primal, primordial power), and the essence of the Gayatri mantra.
 The verses map every syllable of the Gayatri mantra to 1008 names of reverence in the Hindu tradition.
 These names span a spectrum of historic sages, deities, musical meters, mudras and the glories of the goddesses.
-Also in Chapter 10 to Chapter 12 Describe the supreme abode of Devi called Manidvipa which is above Vaikuntha and Goloka.
+Also, from Chapter 10 to Chapter 12, a description is provided of the supreme abode of Devi called Manidvipa, which is above Vaikuntha and Goloka.

-SDB 12.10.03:04 original Sanskrit: